 After earning a bachelor’s degree in English literature with cum laude honors in 1989, Meier went on to earn a master’s in Teaching English from Duke in 1990.

 Following her playing career at Duke, Meier moved overseas to play three seasons with BBC Mini-Flat Waregem in Belgium from 1990-93.
 There, she helped lead her team to three First Division regular season titles and one Belgian Cup Championship.

 While in Belgium, Meier also spent time teaching classes of conversational English while coaching teams of 15- to 17-year-olds.

-A native of Wheaton, Ill., Meier graduated from Wheaton High School in 1985 and in October of 2009 was inducted into her high school hall of fame.
+A native of Wheaton, Ill., Meier graduated from Wheaton High School in 1985 and in October 2009 was inducted into her high school's athletic hall of fame.